JunLee8108/hanara-income-expense-manager/README.md

-# Getting Started with Create React App
+# Hanara Income & Expense Manager

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This application was created for the management of Hanara Sushi's expenses and income.

 ## Available Scripts